KSRM Review Board

 - Personal behavior

-Members: The review board is comprised of KSRM faculty, Killington’s co-op coordinator, and the general manager of The Lodge.
+Members: The Review Board is comprised of KSRM faculty, Killington’s Director of Human Resources, and the general manager of The Lodge.

-Process: The Board gathers feedback on each student from a variety of sources including course grades, GMC faculty and staff, peer evaluations during class projects, management and staff at The Lodge, the Killington co-op coordinator’s office, and Killington supervisors.
+Process: The Board gathers feedback on each student from a variety of sources including course grades, GMC faculty and staff, peer evaluations during class projects, management and staff at The Lodge, the Killington human resource office, and Killington supervisors.